liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/03-repository-types.markdown

 ![Figure 3: Documents and Media lets you perform CMIS 1.0 supported actions on external repository files that support those actions](../../../images/dm-repo-types-alfresco-site-doclib-file.png)

-@product_name@'s CMIS repository integration gives you flexibility to access external repository files in addition to your existing Documents and Media files.
+@product@'s CMIS repository integration gives you flexibility to access external repository files in addition to your existing Documents and Media files.

 <!--